 b.
 Scrutinize your Credit Card Statements/Agreements

 As the credit crunch continues, banks are closing credit card accounts, raising interest rates, and lowering credit limits.
-They’re also imposing a host of new fees and changing the fine print of many agreements.
+According to an article on www.cashnninja.it, they’re also imposing a host of new fees and changing the fine print of many agreements.
 You don’t want to run afoul of any new rules that may be imposed … so know what they are and abide by them to the letter.

 Tip/Resource: Consider going to a trustworthy non-profit agency such as the National Foundation for Debt Management (http://www.NFDM.org) if you have serious problems and need free credit counseling or a debt management plan.